 - Wireframes: Showing the screens for the apps to capture features previously discussed and the user flow — saves a lot of time when talking to a designer

-- Style & Art Direction: visual identity, look or “feel” of a product
+- Style and Art Direction: Visual identity, look, or “feel” of a product.

-- UI Elements & States: interface components and designing for different states users encounter in an app
+- UI Elements and States: Interface components and designing for different states users encounter in an app.

-“What you don’t need for an MVP” covers defining the problem, researching similar apps, and the first 3 version of our wireframes.
-This piece covers the remaining design work until the mockup and prototype phase.
+Our blog, “What you don’t need for an MVP,” covers defining the problem, researching similar apps, and the first three versions of our wireframes.
+This article covers the remaining design work until the mockup and prototype phase.

 For client projects, our sales team helps capture user stories and the designers to create the wireframes.
 However, since Oursky encourages T-shaped knowledge, many of our developers can read and create wireframes.
 For Sans Sugar, our lead developer was also the project manager (PM), so he created the user story and wireframes to speed up the design process.